-To ensure a smooth visit, an online ticket reservation is preferred.
+To ensure a smooth visit, an online ticket reservation is required.
 Click here to reserve your ticket or here to read more information.

 Johny Pitts: “These scattered fragments of Afropean experience had formed a mosaic inside my mind ( … ) the Afropean reality was a bricolage of blackness and I’d experienced an Africa that was both in and of Europe.” - Afropean.
 Notes from Black Europe, p.380, London 2019